Fire Door Installation Standards

 Hardware Integrity: All hardware components of the fire door must be intact, free from deformation or damage.

 II.
-Fire Door Installation Location
+Installation Location

 Design Compliance: Fire doors must be installed at locations specified in the design to ensure proper sealing at the junctions with walls and floors.